 If you or your child has sunburn, you should get out of the sun as soon as possible – head indoors or into a shady area.

-You can usually treat mild sunburn at home, although there are some circumstances where you should seek medical advice (see below).
+You can usually treat mild sunburn at home, although there are some circumstances where you should seek medical advice.

 Your GP may recommend using hydrocortisone cream for a few days (this is also available over the counter at pharmacies) to reduce the inflammation of your skin.

-Severe sunburn may require special burn cream and burn dressings from your GP or a nurse at your GP surgery.
+Severe sunburn may require special burn cream and burn dressings from your GP or a nurse at your GP practice.
 Very occasionally, hospital treatment may be needed.